 Looking to fend off colds and the flu or just generally boost your immune system?
 Then mangosteen is definitely a fruit to start eating.
 As praised above, it’s packed with these xanthones that support many vital functions of the body, including immune health.

-Mangosteen high level of vitamin-C helps scavenge harmful, pro-inflammatory free radicals that can cause illness.
-Vitamin-C also has been shown to stimulate both the production and function of leukocytes, the white blood cells that protect the body against both infectious disease and foreign invaders.
+Mangosteen’s high level of vitamin-C helps scavenge harmful, pro-inflammatory free radicals that can cause illness.
+Vitamin-C has also been shown to stimulate both the production and function of leukocytes, the white blood cells that protect the body against both infectious disease and foreign invaders.

 2. Helps Fight Inflammation and Allergies